x0techdad/minecraft-vending-machine/README.md

   ### Deployment
   1. Pick your preferred cloud infra pattern and deploy it:
       ##### ACI (fast, small, cheap)
-      * Sorry, currently developing the infra code to deploy this scenario check back soon!
-Move on to the AKS scenario, the deployment has been cost optimized and shouldn't be much to use for a few sessions of game play.
+      * Sorry, currently developing the infra code to deploy this scenario, check back soon!
+Check out the AKS pattern below, the deployment has been cost optimized,  shouldnt ding your credits too bad to use for a few sessions of game play.

       ##### AKS (scalable, fully-managed, production-ready)
         * Additional permissions are required to manage the K8S cluster.
 [Assign]((https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps)) the following Azure RBAC roles to your username at the subscription level: